abdulghanitech/abdulghanitech/README.md

 ### Hi there 👋

-I'm a passionate self-taught developer specializing in Front-end technologies.
+I'm a passionate Software Engineer specializing in Front-end technologies.

 **About me**
 - 💼 Software Engineer at [Volteo Maritime](https://volteomaritime.com)